-Whip out that crock-pot and pile in all of your favorite ingredients to make this stupid-easy Crock-Pot Chicken Quinoa Enchilada Soup!
+Whip out that slow cooker and pile in all of your favorite ingredients to make this easy and delicious Slow Cooker Quinoa Chicken Enchilada Soup!

-One of the first series I ever did on FFF was One-Pot Sundays.
-Each Sunday during the fall/winter, I would post a meal that could be prepped in a single pot.
-Ie: Crock-Pot Maple Cinnamon Steel Cut Oats, Cashew Chicken Quinoa Bake, and Roasted Red Pepper Quinoa Chili.
-I loved the series, you loved the series, so I decided that I was going to amp up my one-pot meals this winter…just for you.
+One of the first series I ever did on FFF was One Pot Sundays.
+Each Sunday during the fall and winter, I would post a meal that could be prepped in a single pot.
+Ie: Crockpot Maple Cinnamon Steel Cut Oats, Cashew Chicken Quinoa Bake, and Roasted Red Pepper Quinoa Chili.

 I tell you, Abbie is one of the best non-measuring cooks I’ve ever met.

-You pretty much throw all of the ingredients, RAW, into a big ol’ crock-pot and let it simmer.
+You pretty much throw all of the ingredients, RAW, into a big ol’ slow cooker and let it simmer.
+Seriously, it’s as easy as that.
 That’s one of the reasons why I love quinoa so much.
-It’s such an easy seed to throw into crock-pot soup or chili because it will for sure cook AND give the dish a boost of protein and texture.
-Ancient Harvest Quinoa’s Tri-Color Harmony Blend is definitely my fav.
-I’ve always got like 3 boxes in my cabinet at all time.
+It’s such an easy grain to throw into slow cooker soup or chili because it will for sure cook AND give the dish a boost of protein and texture.

 Once the chicken is fully cooked (about 3 hours in on high) you remove it, shred it, and put it back in for a few more minutes of simmer time.
 This recipe is actually difficult to mess up.
 If you are looking for a healthier enchilada sauce, I recommend Frontera Foods because the ingredient list is pretty short.
 Or…you can make your own!